Movie ranch: Skywalker Ranch

 The Skywalker Ranch is not a movie ranch in the conventional sense, but rather is the location of the production facilities for film and television producer George Lucas in Marin County, California.
 Based in secluded but open land near Nicasio in Northern California, the property encompasses over 4700 acre, of which all but 15 acre remain undeveloped.

 In 2019, the Skywalker Ranch web site stated that it "occupied the 153,000 sqft Technical Building, which features a world-class scoring stage, six feature mix stages, 15 sound design suites, 50 editing suites, an ADR stage, two Foley stages, and the 300-seat Stag Theater.
 The property also includes the iconic Main House and the beautiful Lake Ewok".

 Southfork Ranch

 Southfork Ranch is a working ranch in Parker, Texas, a northern suburb of Dallas, that is used for some location filming.
 It was the backdrop for the 1980s prime time soap opera Dallas and its 2010s continuation.

 As of 2019, it was a tourist attraction.

 Circle M City

 Circle M City, in Sanford, North Carolina, is the set for the Christian movie Cowboy Trail.
 Backing up to 50 acre of land, this town features a church that seats 50 people, a mercantile, bank, saloon, livery, jail, costumes, and horses.

 In 2019, it was a venue for various events and weddings.

+Other Santa Clarita ranches

+In addition to the original Monogram Ranch/Melody Ranch and Republic Pictures Ranch/Disney Golden Oak Ranch, a number of other movie ranches have been established in the Santa Clarita Valley.
+According to the L.A.
+Times in 2012 there were about 10 movie ranches there, including Blue Cloud Movie Ranch, Rancho Deluxe, and Sable Ranch.